Yeh Hai Mohabbatein SPOILER: MAJOR TWIST! Dulhan Swap On The Show; Ishita To Take Mihika’s Place!

 The makers of Yeh Hai Mohabbatein had recently released the promo in which Raman and Mihika are getting ready for their wedding.
-The fans were upset as their favourite couple Ishita (Divyanka Tripathi) and Raman (Karan Patel) would get separated.
+The fans were upset as their favourite couple Ishita (Divyanka Tripathi) and Raman (Karan Patel) were separating.
 But here's some good news for IsRa fans.

 Get ready for some major twists on the show during Raman and Mihika's wedding.
 Read on to know what's in store in the upcoming episodes...